PedroBern/django-graphql-auth/docs/quickstart.md

 ### Update Account

-This is the first mutation with login required that we are going to tes.
+This is the first mutation with login required that we are going to test.

 Add the following to the ``AuthMutation``: